Baky9912/extensionsort/README.md

 sh setup.sh to install

+Test your build by running testsetup.sh and then extensionsort testdir

 extensionsort <directory_path> to sort a directory once

-Test your build by running usetup.sh and then extensionsort testdir

 Run `crontab -e` and append `* * * * * extensionsorter <path to directory>` to keep a directory sorted.